supergrayfly/spectrrfi-client/README.md

 # Spectrr Finance Web Client

 Web client for Spectrr Finance, designed to interact with Spectrr Finance smart contracts.
-This webpage will be available at the following Ethereum Name Service domains:
+This webpage will be available at the spectrr.eth Ethereum Name Service domain.

-- spectrr.eth (For mainnet on Fantom Opera)
-- test.spectrr.eth (For testnet on Polygon Mumbai)

 ## Overview